Gap Year Days 339 – 342

 After our snack we walked towards the river to view the distinctive library building on the other side.
 We continued on over the bridge, making a quick stop into the library.
 This is another place where it’s possible to get some views over the city.
 We asked if we could go up, but it is only possible on tours arranged in advance or to members of the library.
 We could have joined up, but decided against it.

 Now I was on a mission.
-One of our daughters was after Pull & Bear t-shirt, and I had found a store in a shopping centre a bit further along the river.
+One of our daughters was after a particular Pull & Bear t-shirt, and I had found a store in a shopping centre a bit further along the river.
 The weather wasn’t looking too bad, so we continued our walk.
 We found the store, but no t-shirt.
 The style has been discontinued, and the only way to find it is to keep looking on the sale racks.
 This was not our first store, (and, as it worked out, was not our last) so we were not all that surprised not to find it.

 Rather than walk, we caught a bus back to the old town and again wandered the streets taking in some of the beautiful old buildings.
 I was particularly looking for the Brotherhood of the Blackheads buildings that we had been told about during our walking tour the previous day but hadn’t yet seen.
 I wasn’t exactly sure where they were, just knew which direction, so we went back and forwards up and down a few different streets before we came to them – just as it started to snow again.